Sitefinity/sitefinity-admin-app-extensions/README.md

 ```
 npm start
 ```
 The Admin App is now served on [localhost](http://localhost:3000).
 When you first open the URL, you are prompted to configure the Sitefinity CMS instance you are working with.
 In the URL field, enter the instance details and then save the configuration.
-You can later change the configuration by navigating to http://localhost:3000/config.
+You can later change the configuration by navigating to [config] (http://localhost:3000/config).

 Once you setup the Sitefinity CMS instance, the server becomes in watch mode and automatically recompiles and serves any newly created files.